Rembert Weakland: Archbishop of Milwaukee

 Weakland's tenure was divisive due to his pronounced liberal views and liturgical experiments.
 While unapproachable for some and jarring in his coverups for abusive priests, he also sought to reach Catholics on the margins of church and society.
 He gave support for the Milwaukee AIDS Project.
 Amidst abortion controversies, Weakland participated in public "listening sessions", encouraging Catholic women to share their views on the issue.

-On December 21, 1999, Weakland received a doctorate in musicology – "with distinction" – from Columbia University, for his thesis on "The Office Antiphons of the Ambrosian Chant".
+In 1999, Weakland received a doctorate in musicology – "with distinction" – from Columbia University, for his thesis on "The Office Antiphons of the Ambrosian Chant".